unicom-project-eu/UNICOM-test-lab/README.md

    1. "Published Package" is a dropdown of all packages in the [registry page](http://fhir.org/guides/registry/)
    2. "Local Package" is for uploading your own package from file system to the server
    3. "URL" is for providing a link for a package on the web and upload its data to the server
-   > Currently you can only add data with "published Package" option
+   > Currently you can only add data with "published Package" option.
+IDMP-compatible data created by UNICOM WP4 is available for manual uploading - see section below "existing data".

 3. With option 1) "Published Package", you can select the package from the dropdown (i.e. unicom-ig),
 4. Then click "Upload package resources to server"